VCVRack/VCV-Prototype/Faust.md

 ## Compilation

-- type `make && make install` to build it
+- type `make dep && make && make install` to build it
 - you can now add a Faust aware VCV Prototype in your Rack session and start coding in Faust

 ## Loading/editing/compiling .dsp files